muratkeremozcan/rocket-cypress/test-plan.md

 * Functional quality attributes of the test code:
   * Correctness in properly validating the SUT
   * Effectiveness in fault detection
-  * Mimimal maintanence required: tests should be less likely to fail on every granular development change.
+  * Mimimal maintanence required: tests should be less likely to fail on every granular development change
     > This is an elegant balance between the test being detailed enough to find faults and not being so detailed that they will require additional maintenance.
     > Exploratory testing will fill the gap for any detail left out in automated test for the sake of lowering test upkeep.
-* Non functional quality attributes of the test code:
+* Non-functional quality attributes of the test code:
   * Maintainable, understandable, readable
   * Test redundancy should be minimized, but should be considered for cases where it will increase modularity and reduce diagnosis time.
 When a defect occurs, ideally it should fail a minimal amount of tests because the tests should be as modular as they can.

 ### **Test States**

 **Repeatability**: tests must setup state, perform the test and leave the environment in a clean state which does not effect the execution of the next test.
-If a test clutters the system in every execution, this is manual test candidate.
+If a test clutters the system in every execution, leaves it in a state that cannot be reset, this is a manual test candidate.
 Tests must also not clash with each other: multiple testers, pipelines must be able to execute the same test at the same time.
-If this is not possible, these group of tests should be executed once a day, preferably outside of business hours.
+If this is not possible, these group of tests should be executed once a day in a pipeline cron job, preferably outside of business hours.

-Each test that must change the state of the environment has to be used as a setup-state-test and must make possible for the test environment to be able to be cleaned up for the next test.
+Each test that must change the state of the environment has to be used as a setup-state-test and must ensure that the test environment is  able to be cleaned up before the next test.

-UI tests should not repeat themselves as setup tests; API test should be utilized wherever a UI test has to be used as a setup for another test.
+It is preferred that UI tests do not repeat themselves as setup tests; API test should be utilized wherever a UI test has to be used as a setup for another test.

 **Before all vs after all**: before all preferred; wherever possible, the test itself should take responsibility that it starts in a clean environment.
 However, as emphasized above, tests must not make it so that after their execution the next test cannot clean up the enviroment.